-Ouch!!!
+Ouch.
 It is this type of thinking that causes so many people each year to leave their training programs either injured or unable to pass minimum fitness standards.
-Not to mention, the extra stress of remedial PT / running programs eat any of your spare time you might have to relax.
-More often than not, the remedial programs and added physical stress distract you from learning your profession to the best of your ability.
-This occurs for ONLY one reason.
-You did not have a good enough preparation strategy.
+Not to mention, the extra stress of remedial PT and running programs eat any of your spare time you might have to relax.
+More often than not, the remedial programs and added physical stress distract you from learning your profession.
+This occurs for only one reason.
+You lacked a good preparation strategy.

-Make sure you can do pushups, situps, and even pull-ups of some form as these exercises will help you climb fences or rope, jump walls, and handle an opponent if needed.
-Practice with weights, walls, ropes, and fences.
+Make sure you can do push-ups, sit-ups and pull-ups of some form.
+These exercises will help you climb fences or rope, jump walls and handle an opponent, if needed.
+Practice with weights, walls, ropes and fences.
 Do not assume that you can accomplish these skills without practice.
 See PT/weights articles.

-It is your job to use or create a plan that will prepare you well within the minimum physical standards of the unit you choose to serve.
+It is your job to use or create a plan that will prepare you well within the minimum physical standards of the unit you serve.
 Minimum standards never helped anyone excel in training.
-Minimum standards are like getting a "D" on academic work.
-It is passing but getting through to the next level or training is going require much more work.
+They are like getting a "D" in class.
+It is passing, but getting through to the next level of training is going to require much more work.
 Statistics show the better you score on the entrance fitness test, the better you are at completing the course of instruction well.

-You do not have to have marathon experience, but a minimum of 15-20 miles a week is a great base to handle your training programs without over-use injuries like shin splints, stress fractures, joint tendonitis, and others.
+You do not have to have marathon experience, but a minimum of 15-20 miles a week is a great base to handle your training programs without overuse injuries, such as shin splints, stress fractures, joint tendinitis and others.
 See running articles/prevention injuries.

 5. Know the Specialty Tests

-Each unit has certain tests you will have to pass it is your job to do the research and find out what is expected of you during and after training.
+Each unit has certain tests you will have to pass.
+Do the research and find out what is expected of you during and after training.
 For instance, if you are planning on joining the Navy, practice swimming.
-If you want to join the Army, run and put a back pack on and walk fast (ruck march).
-Many law enforcement agencies require some form of obstacle course or job related standards test, so practice running stairs, sprints, climbing walls, dragging a body.
-See ideas in Fitness Store or article archive.
+If you want to join the Army, run and put a backpack on and walk fast (ruck march).
+Many law enforcement agencies require some form of obstacle course or job-related standards test, so practice running stairs, sprints, climbing walls and dragging a body.
+See ideas in the Fitness Store or article archive.

 6. Be a Team Player

 When you are going through training, you will be assessed on how well you work with others.
-Following orders as well as developing ideas and sharing them with your team are critical skills that you should be able to perform without thinking.
-If you are in high school, play team sports, join the band, do community action groups.
-Do something that will help you learn these skills now.
+Following orders as well as developing ideas and sharing them with your team are critical skills that you should learn to perform without thinking.
+If you are in high school, play team sports, join the band and become involved in community action groups.
+Do something to learn these skills now.

-This is a little less physically demanding as it sounds, but if you do not know the ranking system as well as other historical information about your unit, its famous people and its heroes, it is likely you will pay the price in pushups and other extra physically demanding duties.
+This is a little less physically demanding, but if you do not know the ranking system as well as other historical information about your unit, its famous people and its heroes, it is likely you will pay the price in push-ups and other extra physically demanding duties.
 There is a saying in many training programs, "If you are going to be stupid, you better be strong."

-Eating good carbohydrates and protein rich foods like fruits, veges, lean meats is the best tool for energy to exercise and prepare physically for training.
-Too many people rely on energy drinks which are really just caffeine and sugar to spike your central nervous system, not provide proper sustainable fuel for workouts.
+Eating good carbohydrates and protein-rich foods, such as fruits, vegetables and lean meats, is the best tool for energy to exercise and prepare physically for training.
+Too many people rely on energy drinks, which are really just caffeine and sugar to spike your central nervous system.
+They don't provide proper sustainable fuel for workouts.
 See food plan for ideas.

-Being heavy or overweight will likely challenge you to work harder when running, doing obstacle courses, and staying up with the class physically.
-If you are one of those bigger muscle guys, who is lean but big, your strength / power will come in handy, but do not let it hamper your cardiovascular endurance.
-Big guys can run 6-7 minute mile pace too, you just have to work at it prior to your training.
+Being heavy or overweight likely will challenge you to work harder when running, doing obstacle courses and staying up with the class physically.
+If you are one of those bigger-muscle guys, your strength and power will come in handy, but do not let it hamper your cardiovascular endurance.
+Big guys can run a mile in a six- to seven-minute pace, too; you just have to work at it before your training.

 Make sure you can run.
-You will run from one place to another usually carrying your gear for that event.
-Running injuries are typically the number one issue for people attending boot camps, spec ops units, as well as police academies.
+You will run from one place to another, usually carrying your gear for that event.
+Running injuries are typically the main issue for people attending boot camps, spec-ops units and police academies.
 See running plan ideas.